macatak/LLM/README.md

   - Hugging Face - Based on the learning paths on the site : https://huggingface.co/learn
     - There is some customization, mainly playing with the arguments in the call.
     - NOTE :  Current pipeline code is for a system with a GPU.
-For systems without one remove
+For systems without one remove:

           ```python
           device=0
           ```